ujjwalr/textract/README.md

 * download the repository to a folder.
 * run setup.py using $ python setup.py stack_name (stack name is the name of the cloudformation stack)
 * run Textract_Comprehend.py using $ python Textract_Comprehend.py stack_name (stack name is the name of the cloudformation stack.
 Make sure its the same name as provided in the setup script.)

+Once Executed, you will be able to see the extracted data in DynamoDB table.